djblue/portal/README.md

 (require '[portal.api :as p])

 ;; for web
-;; NOTE: you will need to enable browser popups for portal to work in the ;; browser.
-If you do not, the UI will not display.
+;; NOTE: you might need to enable popups for the portal ui to work in the ;; browser.
 (require '[portal.web :as p])